wormhole-foundation/wormhole-docs/learn/security.md

 - **Global Accountant** - the accountant tracks the total circulating supply of all Wormhole assets across all chains and prevents any blockchain from bridging assets which would violate the supply invariant

 In addition to the Global Accountant, Guardians may only sign transfers that do not violate the requirements of the Governor.
-The **[Governor](https://github.com/wormhole-foundation/wormhole/blob/main/whitepapers/0007_governor.md){target=\_blank}** tracks inflows and outflows of all blockchains and delays suspicious transfers which may be indicative of an exploit.
+The **[Governor](https://github.com/wormhole-foundation/wormhole/blob/main/whitepapers/0007_governor.md){target=\_blank}** tracks inflows and outflows of all blockchains and delays suspicious transfers that may indicate an exploit.

 ## Open Source